bcgov/digital_marketplace/README.md

 - Modify the fonts sourced in `src/front-end/sass/_font.scss`.
 - Modify the colors in `src/back-end/lib/mailer/templates.tsx` that are used for email notifications.

+#### Migrations

+When maintaining a fork of this project that has its own database migrations, special attention must be given to the `CHANGELOG.md` and source code diff whenever the root repository is merged into the fork.
+You will need to verify that any new migrations from the root repository do not conflict with your own database migrations and schema.

+**Migrations can be destructive operations, so please ensure they are monitored and executed with special care.**

 ## Team

 The Digital Marketplace is currently operated by the Procurement Services Branch within the Government of British Columbia's Ministry of Citizen's Services.